Prime Minister of Spain: Constitutional authority

 Title IV of the Constitution defines the Government and its responsibilities.
 The Government consists of the prime minister and the ministers.
 The government conducts domestic and foreign policy, civil and military administration, and the defense of the nation all in the name of the monarch on behalf of the people.
 Additionally, the government exercises executive authority and statutory regulations.
-The main collective decision-making body of the Government is the Council of Ministers, chaired by the prime minister and, after a formal request by the Prime Minister, by the monarch.
+The main collective decision-making body of the Government is the Council of Ministers, chaired by the prime minister and, after a formal request by the head of government, by the monarch.

 Prime Minister Rodríguez Zapatero, countersigning the 2011 constitutional reform.

 There is no provision in the Spanish Constitution for explicitly granting any emergency powers to the government.
 However, Section 56 of the Constitution vests the monarch as the "arbitrator and moderator of the institutions" of government, [The King] arbitrates and moderates the regular functioning of the institutions (arbitra y modera el funcionamiento regular de las instituciones).
-This provision could be understood as allowing the monarch or his government ministers to exercise emergency authority in times of national crisis, such as when the monarch used his authority to back the government of the day and call for the military to abandon the 23-F coup attempt in 1981.
+This provision could be understood as allowing the monarch or his government ministers to exercise emergency authority in times of national crisis, such as when the monarch used his authority to back the government of the day and call for the military to abandon the 1981 Spanish coup attempt.

 The prime minister also assumes political responsibility for most acts of the sovereign.
 While the monarch is vested with executive power, his acts are not valid unless countersigned by a minister.
 Under Article 64 of the Constitution, that minister—usually the prime minister—assumes political responsibility for the act in question.
 In these sense, the Constitution grants the prime minister the initiative to request the monarch for calling a referendum, for calling for new elections or for dissolving any of the legislative chambers.
 In Spain, the government ministers cannot force the prime minister resignation and this idea is reinforced when the Constitution grants the prime minister the sole initiative to request the Congress for a vote of confidence.
 In constitutional matters, the primacy of the prime minister over the ministers is also evident, since the prime ministers alone is responsible for the government initiative to challenge the constitutionality of a law.

 Office of the Prime Minister

 Moncloa Government Complex seen from the Polytechnic University of Madrid.

 The Office of the Prime Minister (Presidencia del Gobierno, lit.
-'Presidency of the Government') is composed of those government departments, services and staff that are at the service of the Prime Minister to fulfill its constitutional duties.
+'Presidency of the Government') is composed of those government departments, services and staff that are at the service of the prime minister to fulfill its constitutional duties.
 It was established around 1834 when officials and budget began to be assigned to the personal Secretariat of the Prime Minister.
 Today, it acts as a ministerial department, although it is not formally one of them, and approximately 2,000 people work there.

 The Prime Minister's Office principal departments are: